flaminbanana/MathsLarge/README.txt

-This is a website dedicated to exploring infinity... as well as selling so merch lets gooo
+This is a website dedicated to exploring infinity... as well as selling so merch lets gooo.
+Created for Durhack 2023

 References: